 Be sure to fasten both tongue plates to the respective buckles.
 If the seatbelt is used only as a shoulder belt (with the connector's tongue plate not fastened to the connector's buckle on the right-hand side), it cannot properly restrain the wearer in position in an accident, possibly resulting in serious injury or death.

-The rear center seat belt is stowed in the seat belt holder on the right side of the cargo area.
+The rear center seat belt is stowed in a recessed compartment located in the ceiling above the cargo area.

-1. Remove the tongue plate from the belt
+1. Remove the tongue plate from the slot in the recessed compartment and pull out the seatbelt slowly.